Alawi dynasty: European encroachment

-In 1911, rebellion broke out against the sultan.
+In 1911, a rebellion broke out against the sultan.
 This led to the Agadir Crisis, also known as the Second Moroccan Crisis.
-These events led Abdelhafid to abdicate after signing the Treaty of Fes on 30 March 1912, which made Morocco a French protectorate.
+These events led Abdelhafid to abdicate after signing the Treaty of Fez on 30 March 1912, which made Morocco a French protectorate.
 He signed his abdication only when on the quay in Rabat, with the ship that would take him to France already waiting.
 When news of the treaty finally leaked to the Moroccan populace, it was met with immediate and violent backlash in the Intifada of Fez.
 His brother Youssef was proclaimed Sultan by the French administration several months later (13 August 1912).
 At the same time a large part of northern Morocco was placed under Spanish control.

 Colonial rule, Mohammed V, and independence

 Under colonial rule the institution of the sultan was formally preserved as part of a French policy of indirect rule, or at least the appearance of indirect rule.
 Under the French Protectorate, the 'Alawi sultans still had some prerogatives such as the power to sign or veto dahirs (decrees).
 In the Spanish zone, a Khalifa ("deputy") was appointed who acted as a representative of the sultan.
 In practice, however, the sultan was a puppet of the new regime and many parts of the population saw the dynasty as collaborators with the French.
 The French colonial administration was headed by the French resident-general, the first of whom was Hubert Lyautey, who enacted many of the policies that set the tone for France's colonial regime in Morocco.

 Mawlay Youssef died unexpectedly in 1927 and his youngest son, Muhammad (Mohammed ben Youssef or Mohammed V), was acclaimed as the new sultan, at the age of 18.
 By the guidance of the French regime, he had spent most of his life growing up in relative isolation inside the royal palace in Meknes and Rabat.
 These restrictions on his interactions with the outside world continued in large part even after he ascended to the throne.
 However, over the course of his reign he became increasingly associated with the Moroccan nationalist movement, eventually becoming a strong symbol in the cause for independence.
 The nationalists, for their part, and in contrast with other anti-colonial movements like the Salafis, saw the sultan as a potentially useful tool in the struggle against French rule.